denten-books/plain-text/1-metaphor.md

 exposes the frailty of our alienation from the material contexts of digital knowledge production.
 Our grasp on the medium weakens the more convincing the simulacrum.

+Readers have to bear this burden of conceptual transference.
+In pretending to turn virtual pages, we lose sight of the mechanisms producing the simulation.
+If we hope to practice anything like interpretation or close reading at the level of discourse, we must certainly also practice them at the physical site of discourse formation.
+A truly materialist poetics would reach beyond representation towards the object.
+More than superficial embellishment, the skeuomorphic metaphor enacted at the surface of the digital literary device structures all meaning-carrying units: from individual letters, to words, paragraphs, chapters, books, and pages.
+In our example, we know that there is nothing inherently page-like about stiff slabs of glass and silicone.
+The metaphor of "turning the page by swiping across the screen" conceals the structural rift between media.
+Why would readers engage in such a charade?
+Why not simply make use of novel interfaces afforded by new technology?
+The literature from the field of human--computer interaction suggests a formalist
+answer: habituation [@carroll_metaphor_1982; @carroll_interface_1987;
+@spolsky_user_2001].
+The initial effort it takes to learn to read in a new environment may discourage many potential readers from adopting a new technology.
+Smart designers therefore rely on acculturated practice, the turning of pages in our case, to minimize the "friction" of adoption.
+Although an "electronic book reader" contains no pages as such, it extends the metaphor of pages to electronic reading.

+The usability metaphor comes at a cost of concealment.
+A digital poem, a novel, a physician's script, or a legal contract may resemble their paper counterparts.
+But the metaphor of "turning pages" is but one simulation among the device's many possibilities.
+When imitating pages, the reading *appliance* also monitors, adjusts, warns, and controls.
+In return for usability it simulates and dissembles.
+The exposition of the metaphor reminds us of the compromise between two conceptual systems.
+It reveals real material affordances behind the symbol.

+Simulation conceals structuring principles large and small.
+Some of the concealed details may remain inconsequential, like the limit on how many keys can be pressed at once without overwhelming the circuitry of keyboard when typing.
+Other concealed details are of paramount importance, like digital rights management chips and censorship filters.
+Electronic books are governed and internalize government structures in ways that we have only begun to comprehend.
+The material affordances of device--bound textuality influence all higher-level functions of interpretation.[^ln1-rmedium] Yet, available theories of interpretation build on properties and assumptions attached to print media.
+For example, in Hans-Georg Gadamer's seminal conception of art, the free play of the artistic mind transforms into material structure (*Gebilde*) that is both "repeatable" and "permanent" [@gadamer_truth_1975, 110].
+Similarly, in *Interpretation Theory*, Paul Ricoeur writes about the "range of social and political changes" related to the invention of writing.
+For Ricoeur, human discourse is "fixed" and thereby "preserved from destruction" in writing [@ricur_interpretation_1976, 26-8].

+The electronic literary device offers no such permanence.
+The very meanings of the words "fixed," "permanent," and "repeatable" change with the medium.
+The engineering of literary artifacts conceals a number of design choices, obscuring the flows of code and codex under the familiar guise of surface representation.
+The digital book does not just simulate a book.
+Being a type of a Turing machine, it holds the potential to embody all possible metaphors.[^ln1-notquite] The task of the literary scholar reading on the level of the device becomes to make the figure available for interpretation.
+It is to apprehend its revealed mechanics.
+What happens in the metaphorical transference between the book and the apparatus simulating the book?
+Estrangement, the exegesis of the metaphor, reveals mechanisms of governance shaping mental experience.
+Materialist poetics allow one to consent, or, conversely, to resist elements of imposed structure.

+Nothing is guaranteed in the passage of electronic text from one pair of hands into another.
+Digital formatting expands its purview far beyond typographical convention.
+The erasure of words, word substitution, automatic summarization, wholesale generation of discourse by algorithmic means---the command and control layer contains all such possibilities.
+What does it mean to read and to interpret a dynamic text, which changes depending on its context?
+How can literary analysis---close reading, philology, hermeneutics---persist without the fixity of print?

 Consider the commonplace task of "turning pages" in the act of writing or reading digital texts.
 In cognitive linguistic terms, the idea of paper pages